optimus-code/Cities2Modding/README.md

 ### Example Mod:
 I have provided an example mod with this configuration, it will need BepInEx 6 setup in the game folder, enable the console window in BepInEx config settings.
 You will need Visual Studio 2022.

+1. Ensure the Cities `Cities2_Location` variable is set appropriately in your Visual Studio project so files can copy on build.

 **Contribution & Feedback:** We highly appreciate community contributions.
 Feel free to submit pull requests, create issues, or provide feedback to make this modding guide more comprehensive and user-friendly.

 **Disclaimer:** This modding guide and tools are provided "as is" without warranty of any kind.
 Modding can be risky, always remember to backup your game files before making modifications.